 Texas Hold’em Poker is one of the most popular online poker variants around.
 Plenty of gamblers love this game, but it is important to remember that there is more out there for the discerning poker player to discover.
 Want to try something different?
 Try HORSE!

-The word HORSE is an acronym (that is why it has been written in capital letters here).
+If you’re a some kind of Wizard you might already have figured out that the word HORSE is an acronym (that is why it has been written in capital letters here).
 HORSE stands for: Hold’em, Omaha Hi/Lo, Razz, Stud and Eight or Better.
 These are five different poker games, and the acronym HORSE reflects the fact that the rules of HORSE are a combination of the rules of these 5 different games.
 HORSE started life in land based casinos, but once online poker began to come into our lives in around 2008, HORSE has been a key feature of the online poker world.
 So much so, in fact, that HORSE is part of the annual World Championship of Online Poker (WCOOP).